May 24, 2017

 Poster printing instructions for the BH106 printer will be available to students participating in Poster Presentations for the 2017 Spring Symposium.
-Since a poster printing session is likely to take 60 minutes, please schedule your print time as soon as possible with MJ Heather in the Badgley Hall Science Office.
-Warning: DO NOT wait until the week of Symposium!
+Since a poster printing session is likely to take 60 minutes, please schedule your print time as soon as possible.
+Please use the following link and sign up for your poster printing time:

-Contact: MJ Heather, BH215 or call 541-962-3316 for additional information and to schedule printing time.
+Contact: MJ Heather, BH215 or call 541-962-3316 for additional information about scheduling printing time.
 The hours for Symposium poster printing in May will be 9:00 a.m. – 4:00 p.m. , Monday thru Friday BY APPOINTMENT.
-Please keep in mind there is a service charge for poster printing to cover supplies and maintenance (plan for up to $25).
+If you are ready to print earlier in May, please contact her.
+Also, please keep in mind there is a service charge for poster printing to cover supplies and maintenance (plan for up to $25).
 Anyone paying for their own poster will need to do so via cash or check and receipts will be issued.
 We can transfer charges to department accounts only with the approval of the department head and your faculty advisor.

 Below are links to guidelines for preparing abstracts for different disciplines as well as sample abstracts: